Image courtesy of ODFW

 -- Successes and challenges of wolf recovery, including the

-plans that define and regulate their
+state and federal plans that define and regulate their

 conservation and management